- The claim for UC is made once the claimant has pressed the submit button - for couples it is when the last member of the couple does this.

 - As long as they both do so successfully within a month of making the claim then they will be paid from the date they submitted their claim

-- An Advance Payment cannot normally be made until the claimant's (both claimants if a couple) ID has been verified - but this seems to have been lifted at the moment.
+- An Advance Payment cannot normally be made until the claimant's (both claimants if a couple) ID has been verified - but a claimant may find that their application has been accepted during the Coronavirus outbreak before verification was complete.

 - ID verification can be done online, although this doesn't work for everyone.